voilajsx/appkit/src/logging/docs/DEVELOPER_REFERENCE.md

 setInterval(() => monitorLogs(logger), 24 * 60 * 60 * 1000);
 ```

+**Expected Outcome:**
+This production-ready setup:

+1. Creates separate log files for each microservice (e.g.,
+   `user-api-2025-05-12.log`)
+2. Outputs plain JSON logs to console (ideal for container environments like
+   Docker)
+3. Separates error logs with longer retention periods
+4. Monitors log directory size to prevent disk space issues
+5. Sends a warning when log volume exceeds 1GB

+This configuration is particularly valuable in containerized environments
+(Docker, Kubernetes) where logs from the console are typically collected by the
+container orchestration system, while file logs can be mounted to persistent
+volumes.
+The monitoring function helps prevent disk space issues that could
+impact application availability.

 ## Child Loggers

 Child loggers inherit context from their parent while adding their own metadata,